-Olio, a food-sharing mobile app founded in the United Kingdom in 2015, has open an office in Singapore, and appointed Yien Li Yap as country manager.
+Olio, a food-sharing mobile app founded in the United Kingdom in 2015, has opened an office in Singapore, and appointed Yien Li Yap as country manager.

 Olio connects companies or individuals with surplus food to those who want to consume it.
 Founded by British entrepreneurs Tessa Clarke and Saasha Celestial-One, the idea came from Clarke after she had struggled to find anyone to take the unwanted food from her fridge when she was moving house.